lancearlaus/lancearlaus.github.io/_posts/2015-05-23-Akka-Streams-Buffer-Beware.md

-Want to really understand Reactive Streams?
+Want to better understand Reactive Streams?
 Stop thinking Unix pipes.

 In this post, I'll tell you why the Unix pipes analogy can get in the way of understanding and debugging an Akka Streams (or any Reactive Streams) application.